Mark Jackson (footballer, born 1977)

-Mark Graham Jackson (born 30 September 1977) is an English football manager and former player who is the head coach of Thai League 1 club Buriram United.
+Mark Graham Jackson (born 30 September 1977) is an English football manager and former player who is currently the head coach of Singapore Premier League club Lion City Sailors.

 A former defender, he notably played for Scunthorpe United.
 At international level, he made four appearances for the England U20 national team.

 Playing career

 As a player Jackson started his career at Leeds United.
 He turned professional in July 1995 and soon earned a Premiership debut.
 He last played for reformed Farsley, after his last club Farsley Celtic was wound-up by its administrators on 12 March 2010.

 Managerial career

 Leeds United

 On 10 November 2015, Jackson rejoined his hometown club Leeds United as the under 15/16s coach, rejoining his then former Leeds academy manager Paul Hart at the club.

 On 24 June 2016, Jackson was promoted to under-18s co-manager alongside Andy Gray as part of Leeds' academy structure before taking the helm as the sole manager for the 2017–18 season.

 In April 2018, his Leeds under-18 side finished the 2017–18 season in first place, thus winning the Professional Development Northern League title.

 On 14 September 2020, he was promoted to under-23s head coach, replacing Carlos Corberan who had left the role in the summer to take up a position as head coach at Huddersfield Town.

 In May 2021, his under-23s team won the Premier League 2 Division 2, earning promotion to Division 1, in both his first season managing this age group and the team's first season of playing in that division.
 The team remained unbeaten at home throughout the entire season.

 On 3 March 2022, Jackson was promoted to first team coach under new Leeds United head coach Jesse Marsch.